Treatment for skin cancer

 - whether the cancer has spread to other parts of your body.

-Many of the treatments below are suitable for sunspots as well as skin cancers.
+Many of the treatments described below are used for sunspots as well as skin cancers.

 A pathologist checks the margin for cancer cells to make sure the cancer has been completely removed.
 The results will be available in about a week.
 If cancer cells are found at the margin, you may need further surgery or radiation therapy.

 This procedure is done in stages.
 The doctor removes the cancer little by little and checks each section of tissue under a microscope.
-They keep removing tissue until they see only healthy tissue under the microscope, and then close the wound with stitches or, sometimes, a skin flap or graft.
-Mohs surgery reduces the amount of healthy skin that is removed while making sure all the cancer is taken out.
-Mohs surgery costs more than other types of surgery.
-Special equipment is needed so it’s available only at some hospitals or clinics.
+They keep removing tissue until they see only healthy tissue under the microscope.
+Mohs surgery aims to reduce the amount of healthy skin that is removed with the cancer.

+Only some skin cancers are suitable for Mohs surgery.
+This technique costs more than other types of surgery.
+Special equipment and training are needed so it’s available only at some hospitals or clinics.

 Repairing the wound

-Low-level heat (electrodessication or cautery) will be applied to stop the bleeding and destroy any remaining cancer.
+Low-level heat will be applied to stop the bleeding and destroy any remaining cancer.
 The wound should heal within a few weeks, leaving a small, flat, round, white scar.
 Some people may have cryotherapy after curettage to destroy any remaining cancer cells.

-Cryotherapy, or cryosurgery, is a procedure that uses extreme cold (liquid nitrogen) to remove sunspots and some small BCCs and SCC in situ (Bowen’s disease).
+Cryotherapy, or cryosurgery, is a procedure that uses extreme cold (liquid nitrogen) to remove sunspots, some small BCCs and SCC in situ (Bowen’s disease).

 The treated area will be sore and red.
 A blister may form within a day.
 A few days later, a crust will form on the wound.
-The dead tissue will fall off after 1–4 weeks, depending on the area treated.
+The dead tissue will fall off after 1–6 weeks, depending on the area treated.
 New, healthy skin cells will grow and a scar may develop.
 The healed skin will probably look paler than the surrounding skin.